Maximal Tori in Contactomorphism Groups: Toric Contact Structures and Toric Symplectic Orbifolds

 \subsection{Toric Contact Structures}

-It was shown in \cite{BM93} that toric contact structures appear in two guises, those where the action of the torus is free, and those where it is not.
-When the dimension of $M$ is greater than $3$, the latter case is precisely when the torus is of Reeb type and it was shown in \cite{BG00b} that these contact structures are all of Sasaki type.
+Toric contact structures were studied in detail in \cite{BM93}.
+They appear in two guises, those where the action of the torus is free, and those where it is not.
+When the dimension of $M$ is greater than $3$, the torus action is of Reeb type if and only if the action is not free and the moment cone contains no non-zero linear subspace.
+Moreover, it was shown in \cite{BG00b} that toric contact structures of Reeb type are all of Sasaki type.
 A complete classification of toric contact structures was given by Lerman in \cite{Ler02a} (the three dimensional case is somewhat special).
 The toric contact structures of Reeb type are classified by their moment cones when $n>1$ which are certain rational polyhedral cones called good cones by Lerman.
 Here is the construction.
 Let $(M,\cald,T)$ be a contact manifold of dimension $2n+1$ with $n>1$ with a non-free action of an $(n+1)$-dimensional torus $T=T^{n+1}$.
 A polyhedral cone is said to be {\it good} if the annihilator of a linear span of a codimension $k$ face, i.e. a codimension $k$ subspace, is the Lie algebra of a subtorus $T^{n+1-k}$ of $T^{n+1},$ and the normals to the face form a basis of the integral lattice $\bbz_{T^{n+1-k}}$ of $T^{n+1-k}.$ Moreover, two such toric contact manifolds are isomorphic if and only if their polyhedral cones differ by a $GL(n+1,\bbz)$ transformation.
 Consider the moment map $\Upsilon:\cald^o_+\ra{1.6} \gt^*$ given by Equation (\ref{tormom}).
 The image of $\Upsilon$ is a good polyhedral cone $C(\cald,T).$ Now recall that the Sasaki cone $\gt^+(\cald,J)$ is the interior of the dual cone $C^*(\cald,T)$ to the moment cone $C(\cald,T)$.
 For every $\xi\in \grk(\cald,J)$ the intersection of the hyperplane $\eta(\xi)=1$ with the moment cone $C(\cald,T)$ is a simple convex polytope $P$, where a convex polytope is {\it simple} if there are precisely $n$ codimension one faces, called {\it facets}, meeting at each vertex.
 Moreover, $\xi$ is quasi-regular if and only if it lies in the lattice $\ell$ of circle subgroups of $T,$ so $\xi$ is quasi-regular precisely when the polytope $P$ is rational \cite{BG00b}.
 In this case we let $p_i$ denote the outward primitive normal vector to the $ith$ facet.
 Then there is a positive integer $m_i$ such that $m_ip_i\in\ell$ for each facet.
 This give rise to a labelled (LT) polytope $P_{LT}$ of Lerman and Tolman \cite{LeTo97}.
 This procedure can be reversed.
 That is, starting with any LT-polytope $P_{LT}$ we construct a good rational polyhedral cone $C(P_{LT})$ as follows:

 \begin{proposition} $C(P_{LT})$ is the good rational polyhedral cone associated to the K-contact manifold constructed from the almost K\"ahler orbifold $(\calz,\gro)$ by Theorem \ref{kconinversionthm}. \end{proposition}